 - “I love and cherish you, secure in the knowledge that you are my best friend, my dearest, my kind and adoring wife/husband.”

 - “Making you smile is the biggest accomplishment of my life.”

 - “I can’t wait to hold your hand as my wife/husband for the rest of my life.”

 Photo: B. Jones Photography

+Should you find that a one-liner doesn’t capture the depth of your love, then creating complete vows might be in your best interest.
 Below we have compiled a collection of more detailed wedding vow examples for him to build upon a congruent thought or theme.
-The groom can read through some of these samples to gain inspiration on how to best select their wording.
+The groom can read through some of these sample vows to gain inspiration and select the best wording.

 - “You look so beautiful to me today, but know that you always look beautiful to me and will always be this beautiful to me, tomorrow, and the next day and the next.
 As gorgeous as you are right here and right now, I will only love you more and more each day of our marriage.”

 - “I promise to be your faithful husband.
 I vow to love you when the sun shines, when the rain falls, in sickness, and in health, through good times and bad.
 When you look at this ring, think of me and remember that I love you always.”

 - “Our love is unique because we are unique.
 Together we make something that has never been seen before.
 Together we make a force that holds the power to stand against any disaster, an engine of love the likes of which the world has never seen.
 Take my hand and as your husband, I vow to begin our journey in honest and true devotion.”